 Baked Churro Bites with Homemade Dulce de Leche - this classic Mexican treat is made healthier by baking instead of frying it.

 - 1 cup water

 - ¼ cup sugar + 1 teaspoon cinnamon for dusting

 Dulce de Leche

 - 4 cups milk you can use whole milk or a lower fat milk to cut back on some calories

 - ¼ teaspoon baking soda dissolved in 2 teaspoon water

 - Preheat oven to 425°F. Line a baking sheet with parchment paper and set aside.

-- In a bowl, mix ¼ cup sugar and 1 tsp cinnamon.
+- In a bowl, mix ¼ cup sugar and 1 teaspoon cinnamon.
 Set aside.

 - Add water, butter, brown sugar, and salt in a medium saucepan over medium heat.
 Heat until butter melts and mixture comes to a boil.

 - Remove from heat and mix in flour with a wooden spoon.
 The mixture will come together and pull away from the sides of the pot.
 In three additions, slowly add in the beaten eggs, mixing well before the next addition.